brummer10/Mamba/README.md

 ![Fluidsynth-settings](https://github.com/brummer10/Mamba/raw/master/Fluidsynth-settings.png)

-When you load a Sound-font via the Menu -> "Fluidsynth" -> "Load Sound-font" Mamba will start the Fluidsynth engine and do the needed connections so that you could just play along.
+You could load a Sound-font via the Menu -> "Fluidsynth" -> "Load Sound-font", or drag'n drop it from your Filemanager on the Keyboard.
+Mamba will start the Fluidsynth engine and do the needed connections so that you could just play along.
 Menu -> "Fluidsynth" -> "Settings" will pop-up a new Window were you could select the Instrument for the channel and do settings for Fluisynth Reverb and Chorus.
 All your Settings will be saved on exit, so on next start you could just play along.